Last updated: 15th June 2026 | Originally published: 26th February 2025

 4. Experience

-• Highly qualified electricians typically charge more, reflecting their certifications, speed, and expertise in specialised areas (e.g., commercial or renewables).
+• Highly qualified electricians typically charge more, reflecting their certifications, speed, and expertise in specialised areas such as commercial work or renewables like solar PV.

 5. Repeat vs. New Clients

-• On average, 64% of an electrician’s work involves returning customers.
+• On average, 59% of an electrician’s work involves returning customers, compared with 64% in 2025.
 Repeat business can sometimes lead to slightly lower rates or priority booking, reflecting established trust.

 By understanding these factors, customers can better plan for upcoming electrical needs, and electricians can fine-tune their pricing in a competitive market.